RiansyahTohamba/coding-notes/personal-mba/andy-grove-strategi-inflection-point-mit.md

 in the competitive environment.

-It can be technological,
+It can be:
+1. technological,
+2. regulation,
-regulation, 10x competition
+3. 10x competition force.

-force.

-And a key element is
-that it is very often,

-and I don't know if
-always, because I haven't

-made an exhaustive study of it.
+And a key element is that it is very often, and I don't know if always, because I haven't made an exhaustive study of it.

-But very often, the
-first signs of it,

-the first recognition
-of it, does not

-come from senior
-management, people like me.
+But very often, the first signs of it, the first recognition of it, does not come from senior management, people like me.

-But come from people who
-are in the front lines
+But come from people who are in the front lines

 of the key activities
 of the corporation.